giantswarm/docs/src/content/general/architecture/capi/index.md

 *Kyverno admission controller*

 [Pod Security Policies are deprecated](https://kubernetes.io/blog/2021/04/06/podsecuritypolicy-deprecation-past-present-and-future/) and from Kubernetes `1.25` they will not be valid anymore.
-In the past relied on this functionality to harden the cluster and ensure containers run with the least privileges as possible.
-As a replacement we implemented the same policies in [Kyverno](https://kyverno.io/).
+In the past we relied on this functionality to harden the cluster and ensure containers run with the least privileges required.
+As a replacement we implemented equivalent policies in [Kyverno](https://kyverno.io/).

 ##### Operational services